jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Race condition (RCE)**: AKA race hazard is the condition of an electronics, software, or other system where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events, leading to unexpected or inconsistent results
 - **RPC**: Remote Procedure Call is a protocol that enables one system to execute instructions on other hosts across a network infrastructure
 - **Root of Trust**: a source that can always be trusted within a cryptographic system; because cryptographic security is dependent on keys to encrypt and decrypt data and perform functions such as generating digital signatures and verifying signatures, RoT schemes generally include a hardened hardware module; a RoT guarantees the integrity of the hardware prior to loading the OS of a computer
+- **Screened subnet**: AKA DMZ (or demilitarized zone) is a network security architecture that uses firewalls to create a barrier between the public internet and the internal network, allowing only controlled access to external-facing servers while protecting the internal network from potential attacks
 - **Sender Policy Framework (SPF)**: an email authentication protocol that helps verify if an email claiming to come from a specific domain is sent by an authorized mail server; SPF works by allowing domain owners to publish a list of approved sending IP addresses in their DNS records; when an email is received, the recipient's server checks the SPF record to ensure the email was sent from an authorized IP; if the IP is listed, the email is more likely to be legitimate and if not, it may be flagged as spam or rejected, helping to prevent email spoofing and phishing
 - **SIPS**: secure version of the Session Initialization Protocol for VoIP, adds TLS encryption to keep the session initialization process secure
 - **Smartcard**: credit card-sized IDs, badges, or security passes with a magnetic stripe, bar code, or integrated circuit chip, containing info about the authorized bearer; used for identification or auth purposes; smartcards can include microprocessors and cryptographic certificates